noahehall/theBookOfNoah/0current/aws/exams/services/analytics/kinesis.md

   - DLQ:
     - can only send the event object
     - is part of a functions version configuration; you need to update the function to change the behavior
+  - in general: utilize the following configuration
+    - bisect on function error
+    - maximum record age in seconds
+    - maximum retry attempts
+    - destination on failure
+- stream processing throughput is all about:
+  - the number of shards on the stream
+    - more shards, more batches, increases throughput and lowers error blast radius
+    - less streams, less costs, but higher likelihood of hitting rentetion timeout
+  - batch size
+  - type of stream
+  - retention period timeout
+    - increasing this incurs a cost

 ### anti patterns